lloydwatkin/jquery.autocomplete/README.md

       dataKey: 'data' // Provide values as objects and use this key as the inserted data.
                     // Allows users to specify a template for autocomplete suggestions
       searchKey: 'search', // Search on this data field
-      disableMouseOver: false // If true don't update selected option on mouseover })
+      disableMouseOver: false, // If true don't update selected option on mouseover
+      identifier: 'some-unique-identifier' // added to attribute data-identifier of the autocomplete div })
 ```